-This ESG Report provides an annual update describing the overall ESG Report performance and initiatives of the Group's businesses, including the head office and retail stores in China, for the year ended 31 December 2020.
+This ESG report provides an annual update describing the overall ESG performance and initiatives of the Group, including the head office and retail stores in mainland China, for the year ended 31st December 2021.
 Information and data of the previous year are provided for reference.
-This report has been prepared in accordance with the ESG Reporting Guide set out in Appendix 27 to the Rules Governing the Listing Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+This report was prepared in accordance with the ESG Reporting Guide ("ESG Reporting Guide") set out in Appendix 27 to the Rules Governing the Listing Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The information disclosed in this report originates from official documents of the Group which ensured its content adheres to the four major reporting principles of "Materiality", "Quantitative", "Balance" and "Consistency".
+The Group will continue to expand its scope of disclosure, to improve its performance and disclosure on sustainability issues.